 Social/Emotional Learning curricula is provided daily to support students in participating in a positive school climate.
 In addition, specific bullying prevention approaches are taught as part of that curriculum by use of Summit Academies modalities.

-Summit Academy uses positive behavioral supports based on the principles of applied behavior analysis.
-We focus on the development of positive relationships with adults and peers, modeling, teaching and rewarding pro-social, healthy and respectful behaviors.
+Positive behavioral supports are based on the empirically proven principles of Applied Behavior Analysis (ABA).
+Our staff focuses on the development of positive relationships with adults and peers, modeling, teaching and rewarding pro-social, healthy and respectful behaviors.

-Lou is our emotional support dog, rescued by our history teacher, Mr. Hesselton, in September of 2019.
-His kind eyes, warm demeanor, and innate ability to understand the emotions of our students make him the perfect support dog.
+Lou is our emotional support dog, rescued by our history teacher - Mr. Hesselton in September 2019.
+His kind eyes, warm demeanor and innate ability to understand the emotions of our students make him the perfect support dog.